Geoff Eigenmann: TV career

-Eigenman went back in his home network GMA Network via SRO Cinemaserye in June 2008.
+Eigenmann went back in his home network GMA Network via SRO Cinemaserye in June 2008.

-The SRO Cinemaserye: Ganti Ng Puso ended in 2009 and Geoff was supposed to appear again via Sine Novela: Kung Aagawin Mo Man Ang Lahat Sa Akin but he was replaced by JC Tiuseco to work with Maxene Magalona.
+The SRO Cinemaserye: Ganti Ng Puso ended in 2009 and he was supposed to appear again via Sine Novela: Kung Aagawin Mo ang Lahat sa Akin but he was replaced by JC Tiuseco to work with Maxene Magalona.

-Recently in 2009, he's playing the role of Fernando Jose, leading man to Carla Abellana, in the Philippine version of Rosalinda.
+In 2009, he played the role of Fernando Jose, leading man to Carla Abellana, in the Philippine version of Rosalinda.

-A recent project will be a romantic-comedy episode of SRO Cinemaserye with his on-screen sweetheart Carla Abellana.
+He played the role of Kevin Rodriguez in SRO Cinemaserye, along with his on-screen sweetheart Carla Abellana.
 They will work for the second time with their parents, Rey "PJ" Abellana and Gina Alajar.

-Geoff was part of a reality show with his partner Carla Abellana for their newest GMA Christmas reality show, Puso ng Pasko: Artista Challenge.
+Eigenmann was part of a reality show with his partner Carla Abellana for their newest GMA Christmas reality show, Puso ng Pasko: Artista Challenge.
 Geoff's former loveteam and long-time friend Heart Evangelista was paired with newcomer Ervic Vijandre.
 This was Geoff and Carla's fifth time together.

-Geoff is also a part of Sine Novela Presents: Basahang Ginto with his partner, Carla Abellana, it was aired on GMA Network.
+Eigenmann is also a part of Sine Novela Presents: Basahang Ginto with his partner, Carla Abellana, it was aired on GMA Network.

-In 2011, Geoff was also part of a fantasy comedy together again with his partner, Carla Abellana for their team up again in Magic Palayok.
+In 2011, Eigenmann was also part of a fantasy comedy together again with his partner, Carla Abellana for their team up again in Magic Palayok.
 This was their fourth time to work since their drama mini series, Basahang Ginto a Sine Novela show on GMA Network.

-In 2012, Geoff will be paired with his former love team Heart Evangelista in a GMA Network drama, Legacy.
-This will be their reunion after working individually for a long time.
-Also the same year, Geoff has also a part of former drama series on daytime, Kasalanan Bang Ibigin Ka? with his co-stars Jackie Rice, Jennica Garcia and his real life father Michael de Mesa.
+In 2012, Eigenmann paired with his former love team Heart Evangelista in a GMA Network drama, Legacy.
+This was their reunion after working individually for a long time.
+Also the same year, Geoff also became a part of former drama series on daytime, Kasalanan Bang Ibigin Ka? with his co-stars Jackie Rice, Jennica Garcia and his real life father Michael de Mesa.

-In 2016 and 2018, Geoff went back to ABS-CBN as he returns to GMA Network in 2017.
-Today, Geoff is now a freelance artist.
+In 2016 and 2018, Eigenmann went back to ABS-CBN as he returns to GMA Network in 2017.
+Today, he is now a freelance artist.

 In 2019, he joined The Killer Bride starring Villa Estrella co-star Maja Salvador.
-In 2021, he joins the casts of FPJ's Ang Probinsyano.
+In 2021, he joins the casts of FPJ's Ang Probinsyano as the main villain Albert de Vela.